-- Establish a new Cylch Meithrin in Chepstow so that there Welsh medium childcare available in four of the five main settlements within Monmouthshire. - Establish Welsh medium Flying Start childcare places in the south of the county. - Welsh medium childcare in Monmouthshire is secure and sustainable. - The demand and uptake of Welsh medium childcare places is at least 100 across the county. - More than 60% of practitioners within childcare are confident in communicating through the medium of Welsh within the setting. - Establish an apprenticeship scheme to support the expansion of childcare across the county, including in Welsh-medium settings. - On-line school admissions actively promote the full range of options for Welsh medium education.
+- Establish a new Cylch Methrin in Chepstow so that Welsh-medium childcare is available in four of the five main settlements within Monmouthshire. - Establish Welsh-medium Flying Start childcare places in Caldicot, Chepstow and Monmouth to increase the number of children moving on to Welsh-medium settings and schools. - Welsh-medium childcare in Monmouthshire is secure and sustainable. - The demand and uptake of Welsh-medium childcare places is at least 90% (112) of the available capacity across the county. - More than 60% of practitioners within childcare have received training in the Welsh language and feel confident in communicating with children through the medium of Welsh within the setting. - Establish an apprenticeship scheme to support the expansion of childcare across the county, including in Welsh-medium settings. - On-line school admissions actively promote the full range of options for Welsh-medium education.

-1. Increase pre-school Welsh medium provision
+1. Increase pre-school Welsh-medium provision